rodneyshupe/Cookbook/Recipes/Sides/SkilletRoastedBrusselsSproutsWithMustardAndBrownSugar.rst

    sprouts.
 Season with salt to taste.
 Transfer sprouts to large plate and serve.

 Variations
 ----------

 **Skillet-Roasted Brussels Sprouts with Maple Syrup and Smoked Almonds**
-\* In step 2, replace mustard, sugar, vinegar, and cayenne, with 1 tbsp maple syrup and 1 tbsp sherry vinegar. \* In step 3 once plated, sprinkle with 1/4 cup smoked almonds (chopped fine).
+\* In step 2, replace mustard, sugar, vinegar, and cayenne, with 1 tablespoon maple syrup and 1 tablespoon sherry vinegar. \* In step 3 once plated, sprinkle with 1/4 cup smoked almonds (chopped fine).

-**Skillet-Roasted Brussels Sprouts with Pomegranate and Pistachios** \* In step 2, replace mustard, sugar, vinegar, and cayenne, with 1 tbsp pomegranate molasses and 1/2 teaspoon ground cumin. \* In step 3 once plated, sprinkle with 1/4 cup shelled pistachios (toasted and chopped fine) and 2 tablespoons pomegranate seeds.
+**Skillet-Roasted Brussels Sprouts with Pomegranate and Pistachios** \* In step 2, replace mustard, sugar, vinegar, and cayenne, with 1 tablespoon pomegranate molasses and 1/2 teaspoon ground cumin. \* In step 3 once plated, sprinkle with 1/4 cup shelled pistachios (toasted and chopped fine) and 2 tablespoons pomegranate seeds.

-**Skillet-Roasted Brussels Sprouts with Lemon and Pecorino Romano** \* In step 2, replace mustard, sugar, vinegar, and cayenne, with 1 tbsp lemon juice. \* In step 3 once plated, sprinkle with 1/4 cup shredded Pecorino Romano cheese.
+**Skillet-Roasted Brussels Sprouts with Lemon and Pecorino Romano** \* In step 2, replace mustard, sugar, vinegar, and cayenne, with 1 tablespoon lemon juice. \* In step 3 once plated, sprinkle with 1/4 cup shredded Pecorino Romano cheese.